Amar Bose: Early life and education

-Bose was born in Philadelphia, Pennsylvania, to a Bengali father, Noni Gopal Bose and an American mother, Charlotte Mechlin (1895-1973).
+Amar Gopal Bose was born in Philadelphia, Pennsylvania, to a Bengali father, Noni Gopal Bose and an American mother, Charlotte Mechlin (1895–1973).
 His mother was a schoolteacher of French and German ancestry.
 His father was an Indian independence activist who, having been imprisoned for his political activities, fled Bengal in the 1920s to avoid further persecution by the British colonial police.

 Bose first displayed his entrepreneurial skills and his interest in electronics at 13 when, during World War II, he enlisted school friends as co-workers in a small home business repairing model trains and home radios, to supplement his family's income.

 After graduating from Abington Senior High School in Abington, Pennsylvania, Bose enrolled at the Massachusetts Institute of Technology, graduating with a BS (Bachelor of Science) in Electrical Engineering in the early 1950s.
 Bose spent a year at Philips Natuurkundig Laboratorium in Eindhoven, Netherlands and a year as a Fulbright research student in New Delhi, India, where he met his future first wife.
 He completed his PhD in Electrical Engineering from MIT, writing a thesis on non-linear systems under the supervision of Norbert Wiener and Yuk-Wing Lee.